 The conventional view within the Internet community is that IP is the appropriate basis for interoperability in the network stack.
-However, recent developments in IP networking and in approaches to the link layer have led to the proposal and/or adoption of various mechanisms that create and then bridge non-interoperable network domains.
-In this paper we explore one avenue of attack on this architectural problem, using the End-to-End Principle as a guide to help locate the point within the network stack where the required degree of interoperability can be found.
+However, recent developments in IP networking and in approaches to the link layer have generated increasing pressure towards the creation of noninteroperable network domains.
+In this paper we explore one avenue of attack on these problems, using the End-to-End Principle as a guide to help locate a point within the network stack where the required degree of interoperability may be found.
 Our conclusion is that the appropriate location of interoperability is in a buffer management layer located between the link and network layers, which we call the transit layer.
-Our position is that a transit layer protocol that abstracts the particular characteristics of different intermediate node resources (in the dimensions of data transfer, storage and processing) while being more general and sitting below the network layer in the stack, would exhibit greater deployment scalability and provide a broader foundation for network interoperability than IP.
+We argue that a transit layer protocol that abstracts the particular characteristics of different intermediate node resources (in the dimensions of data transfer, storage and processing) while being more general and sitting below the network layer in the stack, could exhibit greater deployment scalability and provide a broader foundation for network interoperability than IP.